Vinod2311/museum-android-app/README.md

 A kotlin native android app showing the various museums in Ireland.

+## Features

+Users can create accounts or use their google or facebook account.
-Users can create accounts.
-An account allows users to view museums and and add a new museum.
+An account allows users to add a new museum and view museums(personally added or by other users).
-Users can search for any particular museum.
-Museums are displayed on a map.
+Users can search for any particular museum using a search bar.
+Users can favourite items and filter museums by museum type or favourited museums.
+Users can view the museums displayed on a map.
+Users can activate dark mode when required.
+Users can edit their account details including their profile pic.